Home » Thrift Store Makeovers » Decoupage Sewing Drawer

 Do you love easy thrift store projects?
 That’s what it’s all about today!
 I am sharing a decoupage sewing drawer for our monthly thrift store decor challenge.
-Be sure to check out all the projects my creative blogger friends are sharing today (links at the end of this post).
+Check out all the projects my creative blogger friends share today (links at the end of this post).

 Vintage Sewing Drawer

-Because I collect junk, I always seem to have several vintage sewing drawers hanging around.
-So, technically this drawer didn’t come from a thrift store recently.
-There’s no telling how long I’ve actually had this vintage sewing drawer.
+Because I collect junk, I always have several vintage sewing drawers hanging around.
+So, technically, this drawer didn’t come from a thrift store recently.
+There’s no telling how long I’ve had this vintage sewing drawer.

 *this post contains affiliate links, read more here*